torvalds/linux/Documentation/userspace-api/media/v4l/hist-v4l2.rst

    ``V4L2_CID_ZOOM_RELATIVE``, ``V4L2_CID_ZOOM_CONTINUOUS`` and
    ``V4L2_CID_PRIVACY``.

-V4L2 in Linux 2.6.30
+V4L2 in GNU/Linux 2.6.30
 ====================

 1. New control flag ``V4L2_CTRL_FLAG_WRITE_ONLY`` was added.

 2. New control ``V4L2_CID_COLORFX`` was added.

-V4L2 in Linux 2.6.32
+V4L2 in GNU/Linux 2.6.32
 ====================

-1. In order to be easier to compare a V4L2 API and a kernel version, now V4L2 API is numbered using the Linux Kernel version numeration.
+1. In order to be easier to compare a V4L2 API and a kernel version, now V4L2 API is numbered using the GNU/Linux Kernel version numeration.

 2. Finalized the RDS capture API.
 See :ref:`rds` for more information.